 Return the pan-fried tempeh to the pan and toss it gently with the sauce, ensuring each piece is coated in its delicious goodness.

 Optional: Sprinkle sesame seeds over the finished dish for a delightful garnish.

+Do you have any favorite tempeh or tofu recipes to share?
+I’m always looking for new ideas to try in my kitchen, so let me know down in the comments section!
 Don’t forget to check out my General Tso’s Tempeh recipe below for an irresistible meal that’s sure to satisfy.
 Happy cooking!

 General Tso’s Tempeh Recipe (dairy-free, vegan)

 Indulge in the perfect combination of crispy tempeh, aromatic spices, and a sticky, flavorful sauce that will leave you craving more.
 Not only is this dish a vegetarian delight, but it's also budget-friendly and packed with nutritious goodness.

 General Tso's Sauce

 Chop the tempeh into small 1-inch x 1-inch pieces and transfer them to a mixing bowl.

 Add the cornstarch, paprika, garlic powder, ginger powder, 1 tablespoon sesame oil, rice wine, and 2-3 tablespoons soy sauce to the bowl.